 You can call the Office of Student Affairs to notify us of the situation and request that we notify your faculty.
 When you return to campus or get well, you are responsible for negotiating missed class, assignments, and exams with each faculty member.
-The Dean or Associate Dean of Students will work with you to problem solve and look at options for continuing all classes, dropping, withdrawing, etc. depending on the individual situation and details related to your potential for future success.
+The staff will work with you to problem solve and look at options for continuing all classes, dropping, withdrawing, etc. depending on the individual situation and details related to your potential for future success.
 Emergency and hardship situations tend to be very complex, but the key is to communicate with the faculty and Office of Student Affairs to work through the details.

 2. I am injured, who do I go to for assistance?

 3. I am concerned about a friend, who do I talk to?

 There are many resources on campus that can offer assistance, depending on the nature of your concern.
 You can begin by looking at Who to Call on the Office of Student Affairs website or a member of the office to talk with you about your concern.
 If your friend lives on campus you could also speak with the Residence Hall Director of that particular building for assistance.
 Check the Residential Life website for individual Hall information Members of the Health and Wellness Center are also available as a resource, or contact Security in case of an emergency situation.

-4. I’m not sure if Mac is right for me and am considering a transfer, who can help me decide?
+4. I’m not sure if Mac is right for me and am considering transferring, who can help me decide?

 It is not uncommon for students to question if they chose the right college for them, particularly if you are having academic or social difficulties.
 Members of the Office of Student Affairs are available to talk with you about these kinds of concerns and can refer you, if needed, to the appropriate resource.
 Talking with a counselor at the Health and Wellness Center may also be helpful.